project-poodle/poodle/design.md

     stored in SSTable

 - Attribute Group
-  - All Attribute Groups of the same Consensus and same Table are stored in the same groups of SSTable
+  - All Attribute Groups of the same Consensus ID, same Domain, and same Table are stored in the same groups of SSTable
   - Attribute Group information is stored in the Scheme field of a Record in SSTable